viper-010/Python_YT/05-Comments-and-Print/05_Comments-&-Print_tutorial.md

 """This is an if-else statement.
 It will execute a block of code if a specified condition is true.
-If the condition is false then it will execute another block of code.""" p = 7 if (p > 5):
+If the condition is false then it will execute another block of code."""

+'''This is an if-else statement.
+It will execute a block of code if a specified condition is true.
+If the condition is false then it will execute another block of code.'''

+p = 7
+if (p > 5):
     print("p is greater than 5.")